rogerfarrell/Notes/Vim-tips.md

 - Immediately after searching a pattern with `/` use `c//e` to replace the currently highlit match.
 ## Multiplexing

-Vanilla Vim is adequate for basic multiplexing: [Multiplexing in vanilla Vim](Multiplexing in vanilla Vim)
+Vanilla Vim is adequate for basic multiplexing: [[multiplexing-in-vanilla-vim]]

 ## Navigating `:help`